Julie Newmar: Real estate entrepreneur

-Newmar's parents engaged in real estate investing in the 1940s and 1950s, purchasing buildings in the La Brea and Fairfax Avenue areas of Los Angeles.
+Newmar's parents invested in real estate in the 1940s and 1950s, purchasing buildings in the La Brea and Fairfax Avenue areas of Los Angeles.
 Her father owned property on Fairfax and Rosewood Avenue in the 1940s.
 As a young actress, she ran the real estate enterprise.
-In the 1970s, Newmar returned to UCLA to study real estate and had expanded her continued management of the real estate investor business practice of her parents.
-She had made notable investments in the La Brea and Melrose Avenue area.
-Melrose Avenue passes through the Fairfax District, where her parents had been property owners in an earlier time, as shown on the map to the right.
+In the 1970s, Newmar returned to UCLA to study real estate and expanded her continued management of her parents' real estate investments.
+She made notable investments in the La Brea and Melrose Avenue area.
+Melrose Avenue passes through the Fairfax District, where her parents had earlier been property owners, as shown on the adjacent map.
 She was considered to have significantly contributed to the area's development.
-Newmar was described as having had contributed significant time in community advocacy as well.
+Newmar was described as having contributed significant time in community advocacy as well.